Showing posts with label Spirituality. Show all posts

 The Dalai Lama's great escape was his sacrifice to save Tibet and its people.
 It was in 1959 when he sought asylum in India to escape Chinese persecution.
 He feared for his life and the fate of the Tibetans if they chose to stay under Chinese rule.
 His escape didn't mean cowardice, but he was thinking about the future of the Tibetans.
 Almost 6 decades have passed, and The Dalai Lama is still strong and remains a highly influential political and spiritual figure.
 He is the greatest gift to India and is visited by thousands of people globally in his hometown in Dharamsala, the state of Himachal Pradesh in India.
 People who are into spiritual practice would love to see and hear from his lectures and stories that are practical in today's time.

 I was fortunate to have seen him personally in Dharamsala back in 2013.
 Meeting His Holiness the Dalai Lama in Dharamsala was one of my most incredible experiences.
 To have met him is a spiritual bliss that I will always cherish.
 His philosophy is beyond Buddhism's teachings, and that was when I saw Buddhism from a different perspective.
-It is simply universal teaching about love, peace, and compassion that is relevant in our time.
+It is a universal teaching about love, peace, and compassion that is relevant in our time.

-Sometimes we have to make the greatest sacrifice for our loved ones.
+Sometimes, we have to make the greatest sacrifice for our loved ones.
 We have to go independently by leaving them behind.
 However, no matter how long we haven't seen them, they are still in our hearts.
-Our love has evolved so that it is not only about serving them but serving others with love and compassion.
+Our love has evolved so that it is not only about serving them but also about serving others with love and compassion.
 The great escape is about leaving our fears, hatred, and other negative emotions that are toxins in our being.
 Today, people may fear the unknown, becoming hateful and full of revenge and wicked thoughts.
 We should have aligned ourselves back to our nature of being good.

 We have seen countries go against each other, world leaders fighting each other, and citizens against their governments.
 We have not ended centuries-old conflicts and wars resulting in poverty and suppression.
 When shall we become free again?
 Free from abuses, maltreatment, and slavery?
 When shall we end physical and emotional suffering and killing?
 We may never know what the future holds, but one thing that can free us from pain and suffering is when we learn to plan for our great escape.
-Like the Dalai Lama, he made a wise decision and acted bravely to face his fears, deal with the unknown and free his heart from hatred.
-The Dalai Lama's spiritual journey teaches us why love and compassion can free us all from modern-day suffering.
-We can live not by having more but by having what is truly important and meaningful.
+Like the Dalai Lama, he made a wise decision and acted bravely to face his fears, deal with the unknown, and free his heart from hatred.
+Our great escape is not a physical journey, but a spiritual one.
+It's about leaving our fears, hatred, and other negative emotions that are toxins in our being.
+Today, people may fear the unknown, becoming hateful and full of revenge and wicked thoughts.
+We should have aligned ourselves back to our nature of being good.

 Back to reality, that was another quality Netflix time.
 With a cup of coffee and relaxing meditation music, I can have a good night's sleep and start the working week full of positivity.
 No matter how tough our world has become, we still have to free our inner world not to defeat our life's purpose our quest for life and meaning.